vercel/next.js/packages/next/README.md

 }
 ```

-For the production deployment, you can use the same configuration and just run `now` to do the deployment with [ZEIT Now](https://zeit.co/now).
-Otherwise you also can configure a proxy server to route HTML pages using a set of routes like the ones above, e.g deploy the docs app to `https://my-docs.com` and the home app to `https://my-home.com` and then add a proxy server for both apps in `https://my-site.com`.
+For the production deployment, you can use the same configuration and run `now` to do the deployment with [ZEIT Now](https://zeit.co/now).
+Otherwise you can also configure a proxy server to route using a set of routes like the ones above, e.g deploy the docs app to `https://docs.example.com` and the home app to `https://home.example.com` and then add a proxy server for both apps in `https://example.com`.

 ## Recipes